Welcome & Congratulations

 Upon completion of 66 actual days worked (not including statutory holidays, vacation, sick days or weekends) with Staff Finders, you may be eligible to apply for basic benefits (effective on the first of the month following your eligibility), including:

 At the end of the month we review all employees approaching the end of their probationary period.
-We will send you a detailed email explaining the probationary interview, benefit entitlement and benefit enrolment procedures and processes. to top
+We will send you a detailed email explaining the probationary interview, benefit entitlement and benefit enrolment procedures and processes.

 When you are off sick, whether you are on probation or not, it is critical that you contact the Staff Finders offices as soon as possible, preferably before the start of your workday.
 If no one is available to take your call, please leave a voice mail message at 604.822.8107.